spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/publish-metrics-to-cloudwatch.md

 ```

-Once this is done, contact your account manager to have Spotinst begin publishing the Elastigroup metrics for you.
+Once this is done, contact your account manager to have Spot begin publishing the Elastigroup metrics for you.
 At Spotinst, your data privacy is of utmost importance, which is why we require your confirmation before publishing data of any kind to third-party tools such as CloudWatch.